Avoiding Eating Disorder Triggers: Athletes Can’t Talk About Food? Q&A With Dr Paula Quatromoni

 This is part of a Q&A series with the leading expert in eating disorders and sports, Paula Quatromoni.
 For more Q&As click here.

-Q: There is suspicion that there are girls struggling with eating disorders on a high school sports team.
+Q: There is suspicion that there are athletes struggling with eating disorders on a high school sports team.
 The coach hasn’t addressed these issues even though he is concerned and is aware that it’s a problem.
 A mom, amongst a few other parents, brought this up and feels eating disorders/body image should be addressed.
 Should parents bring it to the attention of the athletic trainers next?
 Bring in the school counselor?

 A: It sounds like this mom has a concern about the culture on this team in relation to body image and unsafe dieting practices, and she wants it addressed.
 That the coach is aware and reportedly concerned but is not taking action is a red flag to me.
 The coach sets the tone for team culture and, to a certain extent, is responsible for the safety and well-being of his athletes in relation to how he coaches, communicates, and interacts with them.
 By ignoring his concerns, he is silently (or maybe actively) condoning the culture that endorses, perpetuates and sustains unhealthy behaviors.
 This puts athletes at risk of injury and other physical and emotional consequences.